wikiteams/linda-nlp/README.md

 Be advised, that GitHub quota mechanism may apply and cut you from downloading through urllib and API.

+PS: You can run Python with the -u flag to *avoid output buffering*

 **Required data**

 You will need to place a dataset .csv file which you can download from here: https://dl.dropboxusercontent.com/u/103068909/comments_on_github_2013.csv